 Most funeral directors will suggest a traditional service, but direct cremations are available if you look for them.
 If you choose a direct cremation, the executor must:

-The average cost of a direct cremation in the UK is £1,600, although some companies offer services for under £1,000.
+According to SunLife’s Cost of Dying Report 2022, the average cost of a direct cremation in the UK is £1,647, although it’s worth doing your research, as some companies offer services for under £1,000.

-One way to pay for your own funeral is to take out life insurance.
+One way to pay for your own funeral is to take out a life insurance policy.

-When you die, a cash sum will go to your estate or a person of your choice.
-It can help pay off bills, debts, and expenses, including funeral costs.
+Then, when you die, a pre-agreed cash sum will go to your estate or a person of your choice.
+It can help pay off bills, debts, and expenses, including your funeral costs.

-If you're unable to leave money to pay for your funeral, there could be options available to help your family cover the cost.
-These include:
+If you're unable to leave money to pay for your funeral, check out the options below that may help your family cover the cost: